Luc donated a kidney in the summer of 2011, when he was 25.

 Whilst in the ward I received great news that the operation for the recipient had gone very well and they were recovering fast.
 This was heart warming news and despite my somewhat groggy state I felt euphoric.

-I met some truly wonderful people along my time donating a kidney both other patients and NHS staff.
-Every step of the way I was sure of my decision to donate.
+I met some truly wonderful people during my time donating a kidney, both other patients and NHS staff.